jesuscc1993/blog-posts/RxJS/readme.md

 ## 3. Emission debouncing

 If we give the user a text input and subscribe to its changes we will get a stream that will emit for each valid keystroke but we usually will not care about any of these values except for the final one.
-One way to work around this is debouncing, which means discarding emisions until a set amount of time passed after the last one and then return that last one.
+One way to work around this is debouncing, which means discarding emissions until a set amount of time passed after the last one and then return that last one.

 Additionally, thanks to operators, we can further thin out the emissions by discarding emissions of the same value and emissions not meeting a minimum character requirement. e.g.: